-Course Description: Designed for undergraduate and graduate students with some background in US diplomatic history and Third World politics, the course will probe the dynamics of CIA covert wars during the last half of the 20th Century through comparative case histories.
-The seminar will approach this significant facet of US diplomatic history by focusing on the covert wars that have often left something akin to black holes of regional and global instability.
-After several sessions reviewing the origins of the CIA and the character of its clandestine operations, the seminar will apply a case-study approach to major CIA operations in Asia, Africa, and Latin America--including, the anti-Mossadeq coup in Iran, Sukarno's overthrow in Indonesia, the Congo operation, and the Afghan covert wars.
-Reflecting the significance of Southeast Asia to CIA operations, the seminar will devote four sessions to this region--including the Huk revolt in the Philippines, destabilization of the Sukarno regime in Indonesia, counter-guerilla operations in South Vietnam, and the secret war in Laos.
+Course Description: Course Description: Designed for undergraduate and graduate students with some background in US diplomatic history and Third World politics, the course will probe the dynamics of CIA covert wars through comparative case histories during the last half of the 20th Century.
+The seminar will approach the study of modern US diplomatic history by focusing on the covert wars that have often left behind ruined battlegrounds that often become black holes of regional and global instability.
+After several sessions reviewing the origins of the CIA and its distinctive patterns of its covert warfare, the seminar will apply a case-study approach to covert wars in Europe, Asia, Africa, and Latin America--including, the anti-Mossadeq coup in Iran, Sukarno's overthrow in Indonesia, the Congo operation, and the ongoing covert wars in Afghanistan and Iraq.
+Reflecting the significance of Southeast Asia to CIA operations, the seminar will devote four sessions to this region, including the Huk revolt in the Philippines, destabilization of the Sukarno regime in Indonesia, counter-guerilla operations in South Vietnam, and the secret war in Laos-arguing that the latter two operations are central to understanding contemporary conflicts in Afghanistan and Iraq.